 After conducting a series of investigations, Samsung released their findings in January 2017 that disclosed the main problem was the phone’s slim size.
 Because there wasn’t enough room around the heat-protective layer of the battery, electrodes came into contact and caused the batteries to short circuit and overheat.

 Batteries supplied by both suppliers—Samsung SDI and Amperex Technology Limited—suffered from the thin design flaw, though some Amperex batteries were also missing insulation tape and had sharp protrusions that damaged the battery separator.

 Samsung SDI May Still Produce Batteries

-To address this, Samsung issued a software update in select markets, including Australia and South Korea, that limits the battery charge to 60% for recalled phones.
-Samsung also reported that all Note 7 replacement phones will include batteries from other suppliers than Samsung SDI Co., the principal battery supplier for the Note 7.
-They claim that the battery problem is specific to this supplier.
+Samsung issued a software update in select markets, including Australia and South Korea, that limits the battery charge to 60% for recalled phones.
+Samsung also reported that all Note 7 replacement phones would include batteries from other suppliers than Samsung SDI Co., the principal battery supplier for the Note 7.
+They initially claimed that the battery problem is specific to this supplier.